CSIRO Centre for Earth Observation (CCEO)

-We are CSIRO’s hub for our national and international Earth observation activities.
-Part of CSIRO Astronomy and Space Science, the Centre supports CSIRO in applications research for Earth observation data, brokers access to EO data from new sensors and facilitates underpinning Earth-observing activities by over 80 each observation scientists across CSIRO.
-The Centre actively engages with International partners, Australian businesses, fellow government agencies and research organisations.
+We are CSIRO’s hub for our national and international Earth observation (EO) activities.
+Part of CSIRO’s Space and Astronomy Business Unit, the Centre supports CSIRO in applications research for EO data, brokers access to EO data from new sensors and facilitates underpinning EO activities by over 80 scientists across CSIRO’s Business Units, including:

 The Centre for Earth Observation’s key priorities include:

 - coordinating internal communities of practice (SAR, hyperspectral, LiDAR), and liaison with domestic government